 You will probably find that you have a lot of material to read through for your research project, and that can feel overwhelming.
 There are different strategies that you can use to help make your reading more efficient and to decide which sources are relevant to your project.

 Video - What is a literature review and why is it an important part of a research project?
+View video using Microsoft Stream (link opens in a new window, available for University members only).

 A literature review IS NOT: